lhoursquentin/clash/README.md

 ## Features

-Most of what you would expect for oriented programming is supported:
+Most of what you would expect from basic object-oriented programming is supported:

-So far supported:

 - classes
 - objects